Starmer hits out at ‘ridiculous’ Tory criticism over Friday night schedule

 “Now, of course, I’ve had to work Fridays in the past, I’ll work Fridays in the future.”

+“That doesn’t mean I’ve never had to work on a Friday, of course it doesn’t, plenty of times I haven’t been able to do it (have time off).

+“But I’ve tried to protect that time.
+I’d like to try and protect it in the future but I know very well, it’s going to be really difficult to do it.”

-The Labour leader also suggested he would seek to carry on playing five-a-side football if he became prime minister.
+The Labour leader also suggested he would seek to carry on playing five-a-side football if he becomes prime minister.

 “I’m determined to continue playing football, maybe not as regularly.
 I’m determined to continue to go to watch Arsenal play with my son and my friends.”